pritykin/academic-kickstart/content/home/projects.md

 {{< figure library="true" src="guidescan.png" >}}

 Programmable genome editing using CRISPR has tremendously advanced life sciences.
-To facilitate the use of this technology, especially in the noncoding genome and for batch screens, we developed GuideScan, a fully customizable CRISPR guide RNA design tool ( [Nat Biotechnol 2017](publication/2017-nat-biotech-guide-scan/index.html) ).
+To facilitate the use of this technology, especially in the noncoding genome and for batch screens, we developed [GuideScan](publication/2017-nat-biotech-guide-scan/index.html), a fully customizable CRISPR guide RNA design tool.
 We now continue working on tools for design and analysis of CRISPR-based genome perturbations and their combinations with single-cell functional genomic assays.

 <br/>

 {{< figure library="true" src="Tregs-fig1.png" >}}

 Regulatory T (Treg) cells are critical for tolerance to self-antigens and preventing autoimmunity.
 Their differentiation and function are controlled by transcription factor Foxp3, but mechanistic understanding of Foxp3 role remains elusive.
-Using functional genomic analysis, we explored Foxp3 function and its interaction with a highly expressed closely related factor Foxp1 ( [Nat Immunol 2019](publication/2019-nat-immunol-foxp-1-foxp-3-treg/index.html) ).
+Using functional genomic analysis, [we explored](publication/2019-nat-immunol-foxp-1-foxp-3-treg/index.html) Foxp3 function and its interaction with a highly expressed closely related factor Foxp1.
 We are now studying the role of Foxp3 and other factors in organizing chromatin architecture of Treg cells.

 <br/>

 {{< figure library="true" src="HEAP-cyrano.png" >}}

 Cross-linking immunoprecipitation followed by sequencing (CLIP-seq) is a family of methods for profiling sites of protein binding to RNA.
 In particular, CLIP has been used to identify targets of microRNAs, small non-coding RNA molecules that, when bound to a protein Ago2, regulate gene expression post-transcriptionally.
-We developed a new algorithm [CLIPanalyze](https://bitbucket.org/leslielab/clipanalyze) for analysis of such data and used it for comprehensive analysis of microRNA targets *in vivo* in mouse embryonic stem cells, developing embryos, adult tissues and multiple cancer models ( [Mol Cell 2020](publication/2020-mol-cell-heap/index.html) ).
+We developed a new algorithm [CLIPanalyze](https://bitbucket.org/leslielab/clipanalyze) for analysis of such data and used it for [comprehensive analysis](publication/2020-mol-cell-heap/index.html) of microRNA targets *in vivo* in mouse embryonic stem cells, developing embryos, adult tissues and multiple cancer models.